KenSuenobu/objectified/README.md

 From the top level of the project.

+### Installing the Database

+You will need to download the [schema evolution manager](https://github.com/mbryzek/schema-evolution-manager) tools.

+Once downloaded and installed, install the database schema in the `objectified-data` project by using `yarn bootstrap` to bootstrap the database.
+You must have Postgres installed.

 ### Starting the services

 You will need to start two modules: the `objectified-services` module, and